bayegaspard/PXE-Network-boot-server-on-Ubuntu-18.04-LTS/PXENetworkBoot.md

 ![](https://i.imgur.com/RhhT5Ql.png)
 - We now add the entry in the default file as seen below.
 ![](https://i.imgur.com/lUKBxwV.png)
-- Now let's test this with our test VM. https://youtu.be/n2XG6K3_53U
+- Now let's test this with our test VM.
+Watch how it works from the link below. https://youtu.be/n2XG6K3_53U
- YAYY!
+- YAYY!
 - Working !! :)